Programs and Initiatives

 Transforming Teaching Evaluation: The TEval Initiative

-CTE partners with academic units to implement the Benchmarks for Teaching Effectiveness Framework: a multidimensional, multisource approach to documenting and evaluating teaching.
-Originally funded by a multi-institutional grant from NSF, over 80 units at KU, CU Boulder, and UMass Amherst have adopted more holistic and equitable teaching evaluation practices.
-CTE provides ongoing consultation and resources to departments seeking to adapt the Benchmarks framework.
+CTE partners with academic units to develop transparent, fair, and multidimensional approaches to teaching evaluation that are also aligned with the university's new Collective Bargaining Agreement with KUIA.
+Our work centers on the widely-used (and developed at KU) Benchmarks for Teaching Effectiveness Framework for defining and documenting effective teaching.
+Originally funded by the NSF-supported TEval initiative, over 80 units at KU, CU Boulder, and UMass Amherst have adapted the framework to enact more holistic and equitable teaching evaluation practices.
+CTE provides ongoing consultation and resources to departments seeking to refine or reimagine their own approaches to faculty teaching evaluation, peer review, and/or GTA evaluation.